I spent a weekend in Amsterdam alone on my fifth visit to the city. Here are my costs and itinerary for spending the perfect weekend in Amsterdam.

-Here’s how I spend money on food and drinks in Amsterdam during the weekend:
+Here’s how I spent money on food and drinks in Amsterdam during the weekend:

-- Dinner with drinks on Friday: EUR 25 (lot of snacks and 3 beers)
+- Dinner with drinks on Friday: EUR 30 (a lot of snacks and 3 beers)

-- Sunset Beers on Saturday: EUR 10 (two beers)
+- Sunset Cocktails on Saturday: EUR 15 (two)

-- 2 Beers in a Bar after dinner: EUR 15
+- 2 Drinks in a Bar after dinner: EUR 15

-Cost of Place to Stay in Amsterdam: EUR 80 for two nights (most likely you will pay more because I got a deal)
+Cost of Place to Stay in Amsterdam: EUR 300 for two nights

-I definitely paid half than normal because the travel market was on an all time low due to Covid-19 and was just picking up when I was there in July 2021.
+I remember I paid EUR 80 for two days in 2021 and I was so happy about it.
+I definitely paid half than normal because the travel market was at an all-time low due to COVID-19 and was just picking up when I was there in July 2021.
 I stayed in a hostel called Generator Amsterdam and it was amazingly spacious.

 Cost of the I Amsterdam City Card: EUR 85 for 48 hours